absmach/magistrala/twins/README.md

 ```

 with the corresponding values of the desired channel.
 If you are running
-mainflux natively, than do the same thing in the corresponding console
+magistrala natively, than do the same thing in the corresponding console
 environment.

 For more information about service capabilities and its usage, please check out